WWE Smackdown preview: WWE Tag Team Title match, Jelly Roll set for Friday's show - Pro Wrestling Dot Net

 -Alexa Bliss vs. Roxanne Perez

-Powell’s POV: Smackdown will be live from Cleveland, Ohio, at Rocket Mortgage Fieldhouse.
+Powell’s POV: Cody Rhodes as added to the Smackdown lineup during Monday’s Raw.
+Smackdown will be live from Cleveland, Ohio, at Rocket Mortgage Fieldhouse.
 Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment